ldover29/Advanced_Bash/README.md

 # Advanced_Bash
 Accomplishing the goal of maintaining access of a target machine by installing a backdoor.

+**Goal:**

+To maintain access to the target machine by installing a backdoor.
+You will then use the backdoor to crack sensitive passwords.
+To complete this assignment, you must complete the steps below.

 ## Step 1: Shadow People

+Create a "secret" user named _sysd_.
+Anyone examining _/etc/passwd_ will assume this is a service account, but in fact, you'll be using it to reconnect to the target machine for further exploitation.

 1. Create a secret user named sysd.
 Make sure this user doesn't have a home folder created: